React Native vs Flutter 2026 — An Honest Comparison

 • Full control over rendering — no platform-specific surprises

-• Single codebase - mobile, web, desktop
+• Single codebase for mobile, web, and desktop

-Frame Rate and CPU Usage
+Frame rate and CPU usage

 Based on benchmarks, Flutter generally outperforms in complex animations: